dapizarro/preeclampsia-rnaseq-fastq/README.md

-# preeclampsia-rnaseq-fastq
+# rnaseq-fastq
-Reproducible RNA-seq workflow for preeclampsia placental samples from FASTQ files to count matrices.
+Reproducible RNA-seq workflow from FASTQ files to count matrices.